Switzerland in the Eurovision Song Contest 2004: Background

-The Swiss national broadcaster, SRG SSR idée suisse, broadcasts the event within Switzerland and organises the selection process for the nation's entry.
-SRG SSR idée suisse confirmed their intentions to participate at the 2004 Eurovision Song Contest on 10 July 2003.
-Along with their participation confirmation, the broadcaster also announced that the Swiss entry for the 2004 contest would be selected through a national final.
-Switzerland has selected their entry for the Eurovision Song Contest through both national finals and internal selections in the past.
-Since 1998, the broadcaster has opted to organize a national final in order to select the Swiss entry.
+As part of its duties as participating broadcaster, SRG SSR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed their intentions to participate at the 2004 contest on 10 July 2003.
+Along with its participation confirmation, SRG SSR also announced that it would select its entry for the 2004 contest through a national final.
+The broadcaster has selected its entry for the contest through both national finals and internal selections in the past.
+Since 1998, it has opted to organize a national final in order to select the entry.